Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 # Recommendations based on user ratings
-This collaborative filtering recommendation system is based on finding similar users (from `ratings.csv`) providing similar user ratings and user inputs that include a user's movie titles and ratings of movies seen.
+This collaborative filtering recommendation system is based on finding similar users from `ratings.csv` based on user inputs that include a user's movie titles and ratings of movies seen.

 The feature engineering process involved finding the subset of users who have seen at least one of the movies from the user inputs.

-To build this recommendation system, the following steps were undertaken:
+The following steps were undertaken to build this recommendation system:
-1. Calculate similarities of users with Pearson's coefficient to find how similar each user is to the user (based on the user input)
+1. Calculate the similarities of users with Pearson's coefficient
-2. Select similar users were found (positively correlated users)
+2. Select positively correlated (similar) users were found
-3. Weighted ratings were calculated from multiplying each user's Pearson's coefficient (weights) by their movie ratings
+3. Calculate weighted ratings by multiplying each user's Pearson's coefficient (weights) with their movie ratings
-4. Weighted average recommendation scores for each movie were calculated from dividing total sum of weighted ratings by the total sum of weights
+4. Calculate weighted average recommendation scores for each movie by dividing total sum of weighted ratings with the total sum of weights
-5. The highest weighted average recommendation scores were sorted, followed by the number of ratings counted, as the top recommendations.
+5. The top recommendations were sorted with the highest weighted average recommendation scores, followed by the number of ratings.

+## Example
-For example., the user inputs include:
+The user inputs include:
 * 'Breakfast Club, The', 4 out of 5 rating
 *  'Finding Nemo', 5 out of 5 rating
 *  'Toy Story', 4.5 out of 5 rating
 *  'Up', 4.5 out of 5 rating

-The weighted ratings are calculated by multiplying Pearson coefficients (weights) by ratings for each movie from each similar user (below shows the first five similar users only):
+Weighted ratings were calculated by multiplying Pearson coefficients (weights) by ratings for each movie from each similar user (below shows the first five similar users only):

 |    |   userId |   pearson_coeff |   movieId |   rating |   weighted_rating |
 |---:|---------:|----------------:|----------:|---------:|------------------:|